charcoalphp/charcoal/packages/ui/README.md

 Most UI elements are very dynamic.
 The types of object to create is often read from a string in a configuration object.
 Therefore, factories are the preferred way of instanciating new UI items.

 Ui items have also many inter-connected dependencies.
 Builders should therefore be used for object creation / instanciation.
 They use a factory internally, and have a `build($opts)` methods that allow to retrieve class name from a dynamic source, do initialization, dpendencies management and more.
-Builders require `Pimple` for a DI container.
+Builders require `DI` for a DI container.

 #### Factories